jonashackt/gitlab-ci-stack/README.md

 > There has been done some great work in the field of generating Let´s Encrypt certificates for private servers (see https://blog.thesparktree.com/generating-intranet-and-private-network-ssl)

-The playbook [letsencrypt.yml](letsencrypt.yml) (which is choosen if `https_internal_server` is set to `true`) just automates all the steps described in the mentioned post.
+The playbook [obtain-letsencrypt-certs-dehydrated-lexicon.yml](obtain-letsencrypt-certs-dehydrated-lexicon.yml) just automates all the steps described in the mentioned post.
 It uses [dehydrated](https://github.com/lukas2511/dehydrated) as an alternative Let´s Encrypt client togehter with [lexicon](https://github.com/AnalogJ/lexicon), which is standardises the way how to manipulate DNS records via their API [on multiple DNS providers](https://github.com/AnalogJ/lexicon#providers).
 We install both tools with Ansible:

 ```
   # This playbook should work for servers, that aren´t accessable from the internet (like our local Vagrant setup here)